lalaithion/MonadPaper/monads.md

 In this section, we'll explore a common problem surrounding how to report errors to the caller of a function.

+## Error Handling in Plain Python

+Python usually uses Exception raising and catching to report errors that happen within code.
+It's a desirable feature to have in a scripting language, but it is less useful in systems languages, like C, Go, or Rust, because exceptions are expensive in terms of memory and CPU time.
+It's also less useful in functional languages like Haskell or Scala, which use types and abstract data structures to make code more predictable and safer, a goal which is undermined when code can throw exceptions that crash the whole program.
+In the following section, I'll be exploring ways to handle errors in Python without throwing exceptions and without using Monads.

-## Division
+### Division

 ```python
 def division(x, y):
     return x / y
 ```

 Consider the above code fragment.
 This is a very simple function; one that is so simple it hardly deserves to exist.
-However, this function, despite it's simplicity, can throw an error if it's inputs are badly formed. `division(1.0,0.0)` will throw a `ZeroDivisionError: division by zero`.
+However, if `y` is zero, this function can throw a `ZeroDevisionError`.
 It's possible that we want to recover from this error gracefully; check the inputs and see if an error will occur, and return some error code instead of raising an exception.

 However, we must decide what the error code should be.
 We can't choose `0.0`, because that is correctly returned by `division(0.0,1.0)`.
 We can't choose `-1.0`, because that is correctly returned by `division(-1.0,1.0)`.
 In fact, this function can return any possible floating point number, so we can't choose a floating point number as our error code.
-Luckily, python is dynamically typed, so we can return a float on success, but `None` on failure.
+One solution is to return a float on success, but `None` on failure.

 ```python
 def division(x, y):